bridgecrew-perf6/coding-habits-deploy/website/docs/HTML-Attributes/Core Attributes.md

+## Overview
 The HTML and XHTML specifications provide four main attributes that are common to nearly all elements and have much the same meaning for all elements.
 These attributes are class, id, style, and title.
 ## Class

 This attribute indicates the class or classes that a particular element belongs to.
-A class name might be used by a style sheet to associate style rules with multiple elements or for script access using the getElementsByClassName() method.
+A class name might be used by a style sheet to associate style rules with multiple elements or for script access using the **getElementsByClassName()** method.

 As an example, you could associate a special class name called “fancy” with all elements that should be rendered with a particular style named as such in a style sheet.
 Class values are not unique to a particular element,